citation-style-language/documentation/specification.rst

 "ordinal-03" and "ordinal-13"), the term from the "ordinal-10" through
 "ordinal-99" group is used.

-Ordinal terms work differently in CSL 1.0.1 than they did in CSL 1.0.
+Ordinal terms work differently in CSL 1.0.1 and later than they did in CSL 1.0.
 When neither the style or locale file define the "ordinal" term, but do define the terms "ordinal-01" through "ordinal-04", the original CSL 1.0 scheme is used:
 "ordinal-01" is used for numbers ending on a 1 (except those ending on 11),